It’s like this – the gander that was flapping my face, back and legs . . .

 That’s when I cried.
 Hard.

-Other times, when my cousins grew tired of babysitting me, they left me in a tall tree and told me to hold tight and be sure and not fall.
+Other times, when my cousins grew tired of babysitting me, they left me in a tall tree and told me to hold tight and be sure to not fall.

 Hanging on for dear life—I’m afraid of heights to this day—I squalled until they came back.
 When they did, I was the center of attention.
 Merrily swung onto a pair of shoulders, I was teased and promised games and stories.
 They even meant it.